sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

 Something you may notice for very long runs of LED strip is that they can be bright at one end and dim at the other.
-That's because the strips are two long power rails with a bit of internal resistance and current through the LEDs at the far end has more of that resistance to travel through.
+That's because the strips are two long power rails with a bit of internal resistance and current through the LEDs at the far end have more of that resistance to travel through.

 Here's how LED strips are typically wired: